 Diversity, Equity, and Inclusion Philosophy

 Diversity, equity, and inclusion are the foundations on which Intend Indiana is built.
-We acknowledge that economic systems continue to be discriminatory and cause great harm to communities of color.
-We will work to dismantle those systems through our lending, programs, and collaborations.
-We will hold ourselves accountable by publicly sharing established metrics, maintaining a diverse board and staff, and collaborating in meaningful partnerships.
+We commit to intentionally integrate these core values through our organizational culture as we define and implement internal and external strategic priorities.
+We will continue to develop and sustainably expand program services to underserved areas within and outside of Indianapolis.
+We will hold ourselves accountable by publicly sharing established metrics, maintaining a diverse and inclusive board and staff, and collaborating in meaningful partnerships.